ezcatdb/molbiol_lung_corpus-guidelines/_entity/Disorder.md

 N1	Reference T2 UMLS:C1800706	Idiopathic Pulmonary Fibrosis
 ~~~

-The following words/phrases for stage/degree of disease are nnotated as [Entity Property]().
+The following words/phrases for stage/degree of disease will be annotated as [Entity Property]().
 - stage I
 - stage II
 - stage IIIB